BOV (armoured personnel carrier): BOV armoured personnel carrier

 It is equipped with a remotely controlled combat station (RWS), which consists of a 12.7 mm machine gun and a fire control system.

 The fire control system consists of the main elements such as: high magnification TV cameras, thermal imaging camera, laser range finder.
 The RWS is operated by the gunner, i.e. the operator who is in the passenger seat, among the equipment used by the gunner there is also a ballistic computer, a suitable display, as well as a joystick or control stick.
 The machine gun can be used in manual mode, in case of failure or damage to the automatic.
 The effectiveness of the RWS, i.e. the effective range of the machine gun is: up to 1.5 km in the air, as well as 2 km on targets on the ground.
 The firing rate is about 600 rounds/min, while the capacity of the ammunition box is 180 rounds.

 BOV scout vehicle

-The BOV M11 is part of the BOV family of light armored vehicles.
+The BOV M11 is part of the BOV family of light armoured vehicles.
 BOV M11 is a vehicle specialized for reconnaissance.

 BOV M11 has a main role as a reconnaissance vehicle and a command-reconnaissance vehicle.
 If used in artillery, it can be used for observation and to direct fire.
 This vehicle has a crew of three, including a driver, a commander and a gunner.
 The car has wheels and is powered by a diesel engine, more specifically 190HP.
 It has many special reconnaissance systems and artillery systems, built for a specific mission or role.